 Lists programs that focus on the location, identification, and education of families who are interested in being foster parents.
 These programs have been reviewed and, if appropriate, rated using the scientific rating scale created by CEBC.

-Revitalizing Recruitment and Retention of Foster Parents
+Revitalizing Recruitment and Retention of Kinship, Foster, and Adoptive Parents

 New York State Office of Children and Family Services & Welfare Research, Inc.